ErpNetDocs/tech/modules/crm/sales/definitions/define-products.md

 ## Set up

-### Product Types
+### Product types

 Before initiating the creation of a product, it's crucial to define a **Product Type**.
-This can be done by navigating to the **Products** section within the **General** module.
+This can be done by navigating to the **Product Types** panel.

-Within the setup section of the module, locate the **Product Type** panel.
-Click the **"+"** button to open the **New Product Type** window.
+Click the **"+"** button to begin adding details about your new product.

 ![Pictures](pictures/Products_Types_27_02.png)

-In this window, you'll be prompted to add the code assigned to the **Product Type**.
-Additionally, you can specify a name for the it.
+You'll be taken to a window where you need to add the **code** assigned to the product type.

+Additionally, you can also specify a **name** for it.

 ![Pictures](pictures/Products_Types_New_27_02.png)

-Furthermore, you'll find checkboxes that allow you to define the characteristics of the product.
+Several **checkboxes** allow you to further define the characteristics of the product.

-These checkboxes play a significant role in determining the type of documents and invoices generated when a Sales Order is placed.
+This can determine the **type** of documents and invoices generated when a sales order is placed.

 By selecting the appropriate checkboxes, you ensure that the generated documents accurately reflect the nature of the product and meet regulatory requirements.

-This ensures seamless documentation and accounting processes within the system.

 ![Pictures](pictures/Products_Types_Stocked_27_02.png)

 > [!NOTE]
+>
-> A product is not exclusively an item; it can also encompass services.
+> Products are not necessarily items; they can also be services.

-### Product Group
+### Product groups

+The purpose of placing products in groups is to **categorize** them and keep them in one place with others that share the same or similar features.

-The purpose of product groups is to categorize products hierarchically.
-To create a new **Product Group**, navigate to the **Product Group** panel in the **Products Module**.
+To create a new group, navigate to the **Product Groups** panel and click on its **“+”** button.

-Click on the **“+”** button to open the **New Product Group** window.

 ![Pictures](pictures/Products_Groups_add_27_02.png)

-The required fields for a Product Group include Code and Name.
-Provide a unique code and a descriptive name for the group to create it.
+You are required to provide a unique **name** for the group in order to create it.

+The group's **code** will be created automatically, starting from 001, but you can always specify it manually.

 ![Pictures](pictures/Products_Groups_required_27_02.png)

-Within the **Product Group**, you can assign attributes such as **Next Part Number**, **Next Serial Number**, or **Default Measurement**.
+Within each product group, you can assign attributes such as a **Next Part Number**, a **Next Serial Number**, or a **Default Measurement**.

-Additionally, you have the flexibility to add **Notes** and easily **Activate** or **Deactivate** them as needed.
+Additionally, you have the ability to add **notes** and easily activate or deactivate them as needed.

-## Create a Product
+## Create a product

-There are two methods for creating a product, both ensuring consistency in the final result when selecting the same **Product Type**.
+There are **two** methods for creating a product, both ensuring consistency in the final result when selecting the same product type.

-In the first method, you navigate to the **Create** section within the **Products** panel.
-Here, you'll find a list of various **Product Types**.
+1. Navigate to the **Create** section within the **Products** panel.
+Here, you'll find a list of various **product types**.

    Upon selecting a **Product Type**, a window titled **New Product** will open, tailored to the chosen **Product Type**, allowing you to proceed with the creation process.

 ![Pictures](pictures/Products_create_27_02.png)